top1944/duckuments/docs/atoms_20_setup_and_demo/18_setup_duckietown/06_appearance.md

 In these figures the arrow is the direction of the sign.

-Is this:

-equivalent to this? yes
+TODO: add

 ### Assembly

-Fig : Placement of an apriltag on a sign.
+TODO: Fig : Placement of an apriltag on a sign.

 * each street sign must have an april tag according to the [April Tags DB](http://drive.google.com/open?id=1vvrkYaFktDBXyF4E_MMxx3wTX5U5S1ToQBbKSQ6uVoA)